Powerful Reasons To Exercise

 5 Cholesterol lowering effect

-Exercise itself does not burn off cholesterol like it does with fat.
-Physical exercise can positively alter cholesterol metabolism by increasing the production and action of several enzymes in the muscles and liver that function to convert some of the cholesterol to a more favorable form, such as HDL-cholesterol.
+Physical exercise positively alters cholesterol metabolism by increasing the production and action of several enzymes in the muscles and liver that function to convert some of the cholesterol to a more favorable form, such as HDL-cholesterol.

 6 Prevention and control of type 2 diabetes

-There is strong evidence14,15 (e.g. Finnish Diabetes Prevention Study and the Diabetes Prevention Program in the USA) that moderate physical activity combined with weight loss and balanced diet can confer a 50-60% reduction in risk of developing diabetes among those already at high risk.
+There is strong evidence14,15 (e.g. Finnish Diabetes Prevention Study and the Diabetes Prevention Program in the USA) that moderate physical activity combined with weight loss and balanced diet can reduce the risk risk of developing diabetes in high-risk individuals by 50-60%.

 7 Blood pressure lowering